 30.6 Delay > 16 weeks

-In the event that the total delay as stated in article 30.5 amounts to more than 16 weeks, the Client shall be entitled to terminate this Agreement.
+If the total delay as referred to in Article 30.5 exceeds sixteen (16) weeks, the Client will be entitled to terminate the Agreement.
 The Contractor shall in such case not be obliged to compensate the Client for any damage or costs incurred due to later delivery and/or termination.

 31 Facilitation by the Client